PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 -----------------

 PlasmaPy's documentation includes an |example gallery| of |Jupyter|
 notebooks.
-The notebooks are included as :file:`.ipynb` files in
+The notebooks are located in |docs/notebooks|_.
+The example gallery is built using |nbsphinx|.
-|docs/notebooks|_.

-To add a notebook to the |example gallery|, include it in the appropriate subdirectory of |docs/notebooks|_.
+To add a notebook to the |example gallery|, include the :file:`.ipynb` file in the appropriate subdirectory of |docs/notebooks|_.
+The notebook must be included in an ``nbgallery`` directive in |docs/examples.rst|_ (though this contains wildcards for most existing directories, so no additional step may be required).

-Before adding the Jupyter notebook, open it and run :menuselection:`Kernel --> Restart Kernel and Clear Outputs of All Cells` and then :menuselection:`File --> Save Notebook` before committing the and pushing change.
+Before adding the Jupyter notebook, open it and run :menuselection:`Kernel --> Restart Kernel and Clear Outputs of All Cells` and then :menuselection:`File --> Save Notebook` before committing the and pushing the change.
 Doing this will signal |nbsphinx| that it should execute the notebook during the documentation build.

-However, if the notebook is computationally intensive, instead pre-execute the notebook with :menuselection:`Kernel --> Restart Kernel and Run All Cells` before doing ``git commit``.
+However, if the notebook is computationally intensive, instead pre-execute it with :menuselection:`Kernel --> Restart Kernel and Run All Cells` before doing ``git commit``.
 Doing this will reduce documentation build times.